cjstehno/polydice/README.md

 Where each roll is on a separate line, showing the total first followed by the individual rolls and modifier.
 The roll details are hidden by default (remove the `-d` or `--show-details` flag).

-The "dice definition" expression is in the format `NNdDDD+MM`
+The "dice definition" expression is in the format `NNdDDD(+/-)MM`, where N is the number of die rolls, D is the die to be rolled, and M is the modifier to the roll.
+As an example (shown above) `2d12+3` would roll a d12 twice and then add three to it, yielding a value range of 5-27 with an average of 15.

 ## Module Usage

 > TBD...

 import this file by writing `import polydicepkg/dice`

+see the module documentation for exposed features.